Tools for detecting and managing Visual Studio instances

 - VS-Setup-Samples: C# and C++ samples that demonstrate how to use the Setup Configuration API to query an existing installation.

-vswhere.exe is automatically included in Visual Studio (starting with Visual Studio 2017 version 15.2 and later versions), or you can download it from the vswhere releases page.
+vswhere.exe is automatically included in Visual Studio 2017 and later, or you can download it from the vswhere releases page.
 Use

 vswhere -? to get help information about the tool.
-As an example, this command shows all releases of Visual Studio, including earlier versions of the product and prereleases, and outputs the results in JSON format:
+For example, this command shows all releases of Visual Studio, including earlier versions of the product and prereleases, and outputs the results in JSON format:

 C:\Program Files (x86)\Microsoft Visual Studio\Installer> vswhere.exe -legacy -prerelease -format json